romi/romi-robots-docs/docs/Scanner/how_to/create_new_task.md

 It has:

 - **data input(s)** (*e.g.* images, point clouds, meshes, ...) that will often be the output of a previous task in the pipeline
 - **parameter(s)**, specific to the algorithm you want to add
 - **output(s)**, the transformed dataset that will often be the input of a following task in the pipeline

 ## Create a ROMI task

 ### Dependency to `luigi`

 We use `luigi` to manage the pipeline execution and handle requirements & tasks dependencies.
 To create a task you will thus have to create a new Python class `MyTask` inheriting from the `RomiTask` class and creates a few methods and at least a `run` method used by `luigi`.

-### Dependency to `romidata`
+### Dependency to `plantdb`

-To manage the files, inputs and outputs, we use the `romidata` package implementing a local file system database written in pure python.
+To manage the files, inputs and outputs, we use the `plantdb` package implementing a local file system database written in pure python.
 It provides classes and methods that simplifies and normalize the creation and use of the tasks outputs and inputs.

 ### New `RomiTask` template

-You will create a new python file `my_task.py` in the 'task' submodule: `romiscan/romiscan/tasks/my_task.py`
+You will create a new python file `my_task.py` in the 'task' submodule: `plant3dvision/plant3dvision/tasks/my_task.py`

 ```python
 #!/usr/bin/env python
 # -*- coding: utf-8 -*-